 For many people, the first thing they say to themselves when they decide it’s time to get in shape is, “I need to start jogging.”.

 Personally, I stay away from the basic jog these days.
 It’s not that I don’t think jogging is good for getting some exercise.
 It just doesn’t get me excited and I don’t like the idea of the same motion for the entire duration of my workout.
+At first yes, when I got my sneakers at shoe snatcher, it gives me a very comfortable feeling of using them and doesn’t hurt my foot even after a long run.
 Unless you are specifically training for a long distance run, I believe you need to vary your workouts and constantly introduce the body to new things.

 If you are the type that goes out for that traditional morning jog with the same distance and same pace, you’ve probably found that over a period of time, your body has pretty much acclimated and stopped showing improvements.
 If you are somewhat new to fitness training, you might be unsure of what to do once you’ve hit that plateau.